commentChatting in FictionLab

 User Character

-Hovering over the user character cards brings up three dots.
+Hovering over the User-Character cards brings up three dots.
 Clicking on these dots allows you to either delete or edit the character card.

 Custom LLM Instructions